jamditis/ccm/README.md

 ## About the Center for Cooperative Media

-The [Center for Cooperative Media](https://centerforcooperativemedia.org/) is a grant-funded program at the School of Communication and Media at Montclair State University.
+The [Center for Cooperative Media](https://centerforcooperativemedia.org/) is a grant-funded program at the College  of Communication and Media at Montclair State University.
 Founded in 2012, the Center's mission is to **grow and strengthen local journalism and support an informed society** in New Jersey and beyond.

 ### What We Do